FlameFractal/CS402-Internet-And-Web-Systems/README.md

 ### Ideas:

-- For implementing a web crawler, crawl the mess website and send a text sms or push notification at 7am, 12pm, 7pm with the mess menus daily.
+[x] For implementing a web crawler, crawl the mess website and send a text sms or push notification at 7am, 12pm, 7pm with the mess menus daily. :white_check_mark: [can be found here](https://github.com/flamefractal/SNU-Mess-Menu-Notifs)

 ### Learning objectives: